Rust-GCC/Reporting/README.md

 This repository contains the reports for each week and a combined monthly report.
 Maintained by the GCC Rust core team.

+The monthly reports are available on [our website](https://rust-gcc.github.io/).

 Reach out to us on:

 * GCC Rust Zulip: https://gcc-rust.zulipchat.com/